 Participating professional photographers may enter as many images into as many categories as they like.
-However, a minimum set of 3 images in the same category is required to be eligible for selection of the Belgian Excellence award.
-Unlimited additional pictures may be submitted, but only the top 3 scored pictures in the same category will be considered for the allocation of awards.
+However, a minimum set of 3 images is required to be eligible for selection of the Belgian Excellence award.
+Unlimited additional pictures may be submitted, but only the top 3 scored picture will be considered for the allocation of awards.

 1.2.
 Young Talent 2025